Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cal and its opponents have gone over the current 43-point total in three of six games this season.
+- Cal's games this season have gone over 43 points three of six times.

 - Colorado's games have gone over 43 points in two opportunities this season.

-- Saturday's over/under is 2.8 points higher than the combined 40.2 PPG average of the two teams.
+- Saturday's total is 2.8 points higher than the combined 40.2 PPG average of the two teams.

-- These two squads surrender a combined 46.8 points per game, 3.8 more than this contest's over/under.
+- The 46.8 points per game these two squads have surrendered to opponents this season are 3.8 more than the 43 over/under in this contest.

 - Golden Bears games this season feature an average total of 50.3 points, a number 7.3 points higher than Saturday's over/under.

-- In 2021, games involving the Buffaloes have averaged a total of 48.4 points, 5.4 more than the set total in this contest.
+- In 2021, games involving the Buffaloes have averaged a total of 48.4 points, 5.4 more than the set over/under in this contest.

 Cal Stats and Trends

-- Cal has three wins against the spread in six games this season.
+- Cal has three wins against the spread in six games this year.

-- The Golden Bears have been favored by 9 points or more one time this season and have not covered the spread in any of them.
+- The Golden Bears have yet to cover the spread this season when favored by 9 points or more.

-- Cal's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- Cal's games this year have gone over the total in three out of six opportunities (50%).

-- In games that Cal amasses over 366.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- Cal is 3-1 against the spread and 1-3 overall when the team piles up more than 366.3 yards.

-- The Golden Bears have turned the ball over one more time (6 total) than the Buffaloes have forced a turnover (5) this season.
+- The Golden Bears have turned the ball over six times this season, one more turnover than the Buffaloes have forced (5).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.